-Discovered in 1791 in Great Britain, Titanium was named after the Titans of Greek mythology presumably because of its unique robust and yet aesthetically appealing qualities.
-Its excellent thermal and mechanical properties make it useful for a number of applications in aerospace, sports, medical, and jewelry industries.
+Discovered in 1791 in Great Britain, Titanium was named after the Titans of Greek mythology presumably because of its unique robust, and yet aesthetically appealing qualities.
+Its excellent thermal and mechanical properties make it useful for several applications in the aerospace, sports, medical, and jewelry industries.

-As the use of titanium for aesthetic purposes continues to rise, the question that most laser engraving enthusiasts are asking is, Can you laser etch black titanium?
-You will need a good fiber laser machine that was specially made for laser etching tough metals like titanium.
-Choose a Fiber Laser with a power rating of 30 – 50 Watts.
+As the use of titanium for aesthetic purposes continues to rise, the question that most laser engraving enthusiasts are asking is, Can you laser etch titanium?
+The two most widely used methods of etching titanium are with a fiber laser marking machine and a UV Laser marking machine as these two machines are specially made for laser etching tough metals like titanium.

 What is titanium?